image of African Cave beans

 Packet Size 25 Seeds $5.00

 Bush/Dry.
 Blossom white.
 85 days to first dry pods.
 Then pods dry sequentally.
-18 to 20 inch tall plants are very productive.
+18 to 20 inch tall plants.
 Another original bean of mine that was named by an exceptional bean grower Jaanes Aalders of Groningen, Netherlands.
+Even more than beauty this bean has incredible powers of production, 6 plants produced over 10 ounces of beans.
+Plants are strong and very healthy, and hold their carriage of beans far above the soil.
+Bliss in a bean!

 image of Armenian Giant Black beans